-CHARLES R. HARRELL is an Associate Professor of Manufacturing Engineering at Brigham Young University, and founder of PROMODEL Corporation in Orem, Utah.
+CHARLES R. HARRELL is an Associate Professor of Manufacturing Engineering at Brigham Young University, and founder and chairman of PROMODEL Corporation in Orem, Utah.
 Dr. Harrell received his B.S. in Manufacturing Engineering Technology from Brigham Young University; M.S. in Industrial Engineering from the University of Utah; and Ph.D. in Manufacturing Engineering from the Technical University of Denmark.
 Prior to forming PROMODEL, he worked in simulation and systems design for Ford Motor Company and Eaton Kenway Corporation.
 Dr. Harrell is a senior member of IIE and SME.
-His email and web addresses are <harrellc@byu.edu> and <http:// www.et.byu.edu/sot/>.